Special Warranty Deed Texas

 What is a Special Warranty Deed

-A Special Warranty Deed transfers property title but it limits the seller’s guarantees or warranties against title defects.
-Using this deed limits the seller’s liability for claims against the property only to the time period of his or her ownership.
+A Special Warranty Deed transfers property title.
+However, it limits the seller’s guarantees or warranties against title defects.
+Using this deed limits the seller’s liability for claims against the property.
+This liability only covers the time period of his or her ownership.

 This deed differs from the General Warranty Deed which provides unlimited express and implied warranties for all time.

-We recommend that you use a Special Warranty Deed only if the parties know and trust each other OR if a title company has conducted a title search verifying the seller owns the property and there are no liens or other encumbrances on the property.
+We recommend that you use a Special Warranty Deed only if the parties know and trust each other.
+Alternatively, use it if a title company has conducted a title search verifying the seller owns the property.
+Further, ensure there are no liens or other encumbrances on the property.

 Good to know: Using the words “grant, sell, and convey” in a deed gives implied warranty.
 Certain warranties are implied in most deeds.

-For example, that the grantor currently owns the property being sold and that there are no undisclosed liens on the property.
+For example, that the grantor currently owns the property being sold.
+Another example is that there are no undisclosed liens on the property.
 Implied warranties are unwritten and are imposed by Texas law.

-On the other hand, express warranties are in addition to the implied warranties and may be oral or written.
+On the other hand, express warranties are in addition to the implied warranties.
+They may be oral or written.

 Related: General Warranty Deed vs Special Warranty Deed